khaledfathi/documents_vault/README.md

 # Documents Vault Web App

 ### Config .env

-- tested with SQlite ; got to .env file , find and change this section
+it's full depend on Eloquent ORM , feel free to use change to any DBMS .

-- it's full depend on Eloquent ORM , feel free to use change to any DBMS
+tested with SQlite ; got to .env file , find and change this section :

 ```env
     DB_CONNECTION=sqlite
     # DB_HOST=127.0.0.1